danmalczyk/kdoc/README.md

 This is an experimental Kylo deployment, not officially supported.
 Tested on ingesting userdata2.csv via standard ingest.
 Hadoop namenode, hive server and spark master are in separate container now.
-Working on separating NiFi container.
+Now I'm working on separating NiFi container.

 ## OVERVIEW
 The work is based on Keven Wang's Kylo in Docker: https://github.com/keven4ever/kylo_docker